 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations General
+Management's Discussion and Analysis of Financial Condition and Results of Operations.

+General

 Marsh & McLennan Companies, Inc. and its consolidated subsidiaries (the "Company") is a global professional services firm offering clients advice in the areas of risk, strategy and people.
-The Company's 76,000 colleagues advise clients in over 130 countries.
-With annual revenue over \$17 billion, the Company helps clients navigate an increasingly dynamic and complex environment through four market-leading businesses.
-Marsh advises individual and commercial clients of all sizes on insurance broking and innovative risk management solutions.
-Guy Carpenter develops advanced risk, reinsurance and capital strategies that help clients grow profitably and pursue emerging opportunities.
-Mercer delivers advice and technology-driven solutions that help organizations redefine the world of work, reshape retirement and investment outcomes, and unlock health and well being for a changing workforce.
+The Company's 83,000 colleagues advise clients in over 130 countries.
+With annual revenue of nearly \$20 billion, the Company helps clients navigate an increasingly dynamic and complex environment through four market-leading businesses.
+Marsh provides data-driven risk advisory services and insurance solutions to commercial and consumer clients.
+Guy Carpenter develops advanced risk, reinsurance and capital strategies that help clients grow profitably and identify and capitalize on emerging opportunities.
+Mercer delivers advice and solutions that help organizations create a dynamic world of work, shape retirement and investment outcomes, and unlock health and well being for a changing workforce.
 Oliver Wyman Group serves as critical strategic, economic and brand advisor to private sector and governmental clients.